Klipper3d/klipper/docs/Config_Reference.md

 drivers is active.
 The fan may continue to run at an idle speed for a short time after those conditions are no longer met.

+The fan status is also exposed as "controller_fan <name>" so that clients can display it as an automatically controlled fan.
+A watercooling_fan and controller_fan may not use the same name.

 ```
 [watercooling_fan my_watercooling_fan]
 #pin: